Skip to main content

 The RTM can be a document of great help in the development and testing process, as it helps with tracking not only the business requirements but also the way they are tested and the test coverage per requirement.
 It can also help along the project progress, to keep up with the changes in requirements and their impact on the work.

-Join our community of QA innovators by subscribing to The QA Lead's Newsletter and learn how to unleash excellence in every test.
+Join our community by subscribing to The CTO Club's Newsletter and learn how to unleash excellence in every test.

 Andreea Draniceanu